Danielott65/Python/README.md

-This code is used to configure a remote Cisco device\n\r Specifically this code changes the vlan of a device from a VLAN that has no internet access to one that does this code changes the VLAN from whatever it was to VLAN10
+This code is used to configure a remote Cisco device<br>
+Specifically this code changes the vlan of a device from a VLAN that has no internet access to one that does this code changes the VLAN from whatever it was to VLAN10